elyhahami18/CS50FinalProj/README.md

 2. Add the following lines, replacing `<API_KEY>` with your actual API key:

 ## Running the Application
-To run <the Linear Algebra Web App> locally, execute the following command: flask run Alternatively, you may view and interact with the web app here <https://linearalgebra-3d3395b01e23.herokuapp.com/>, thanks to deployment on Heroku.
+To run <the Linear Algebra Web App> locally, execute the following command: flask run The application will be available at `http://127.0.0.1:5000/` by default.
+Alternatively, you may view and interact with the web app here <https://linearalgebra-3d3395b01e23.herokuapp.com/>, thanks to deployment on Heroku.

+## Support
+Should you need further assistance, please reach out to me at `elyhahami@college.harvard.edu`.